rochus-keller/VerilogCreator/README.md

 Use TOPMOD to explicitly set the top-level module; this is useful in case there is more than one top-level module in the code base.
 VerilogCreator does not use this information but hands it over to Icarus, Verilator and Yosys.

+`SVEXT = `

+This variable is used to tell the parser which files should be considered SystemVerilog files; default is ".sv"; the parser will enable the SV extension for these files in any case, regardless of the UseSvExtension option.

+`CONFIG += UseSvExtension`

+Use this option to enable the SystemVerilog extension for the whole project.
+Without this option, all files are assumed to be in Verilog 05 format besides the files whose suffix corresponds to one in SVEXT.
+With the option enabled all files are assumed to be in the supported SystemVerilog 2012 subset.

+### Supported SystemVerilog subset

+If enabled (see the SVEXT and UseSvExtension project file options) the VerilogCreator plugin supports the following subset of SystemVerilog as specified in IEEE 1800-2012:

+- assert_property_statement, simple_immediate_assert_statement and deferred_immediate_assert_statement
+- assume_property_statement, simple_immediate_assume_statement and deferred_immediate_assume_statement
+- cover_sequence_statement, cover_property_statement, simple_immediate_cover_statement and deferred_immediate_cover_statement
+- restrict_property_statement
+- deferred_immediate_assertion_item
+- concurrent_assertion_item
+- property_spec, without property_instance, checker_instantiation
+- sequence_expr, without sequence_abbrev, sequence_match_item, first_match

 ### Download Binaries

 Pre-compiled versions of the VerilogCreator plugin can be downloaded for Windows, Linux and Macintosh as part of the QtcVerilog application.